 (a) communication via terrestrial RAN (b) communication via multiple satellite RANs

-Figure 5.7.3-1 Assist Vehicular Communication via Multi-orbits Satellite Access
+Figure 5.7.3-1 Assist V2N via Multi-orbit Satellite Access

+Editor's Note: The figure still needs to be updated according to the service flows.

 5.7.4 Post-conditions

-Thanks to multi-orbits satellite services, UE#1 and UE#3 complete the firmware download and upgrade successfully; UE#3 exchanges the information of traffic jam and road collapse with TIS and is navigated to a new route.
+Thanks to multi-orbit satellite services, UE#1 and UE#3 complete the firmware download and upgrade successfully, UE#2 and UE#3 share some data for autonomous driving with ITS.

 5.7.5 Existing features partly or fully covering the use case functionality

 SA1 has identified a series of requirements related to satellite access and captured them in TS 22.261.